Archive-name: RGP_FAQ.RTF

 HUO - Home Use Only.
 Like, ya know, this refers to a game that was purchased new

-in thuh box by an individual and was like wow! used only in thuh home.
+in thuh box by an individual and was like, ya know, used only in thuh home.
 Like, ya know, this is

-intended to indicate a low use game in near mint condition, mostly, but
+intended to indicate a low use game in near mint condition, oh, baby, but

-a HUO game can be like, ya know, more worn out than arcade games, man, and is ya know, like, not a
+a HUO game can be ya know, like, more worn out than arcade games, mostly, and is like, ya know, not a

 reliable indication of condition.

-Woodrail - The first EMs (up through 1960) had wooden legs, mostly, and
+Woodrail - The first EMs (up through 1960) had wooden legs, oh, baby, and

 wooden siderails.
 Most of thuh sin'le-player games had "bulb